ZainabOrZ/ZainabOrZ/README.md

 - 🔭 I’m currently working on getting more familiar with Git and GitHub (I know they aren't the same thing)
 - 🌱 I’m currently learning AWS CCP but I am really excited about a coding bootcamp I'm starting in January.
-- 🤔 I’m looking for help and any guidance you are willing to offer will be greatly appreciated
+- 🤔 I’m looking for any help or guidance you are willing to offer.
+It will be greatly appreciated
 - 💬 Ask me about absolutely anything, I am an open book!
 - 📫 How to reach me: all of my links are here https://linktr.ee/Zainabinte Contact me however you feel most comfortable
 - 😄 Pronouns: She/Her